avahidi/interpol/README.rst

 ========

-**Interpol** is a minimal `string interpolation <https://en.wikipedia.org/wiki/String_interpolation>`_ library written in golang.
+**Interpol** is a minimal `string interpolation <https://en.wikipedia.org/wiki/String_interpolation>`_ library written in Go.
 It can be used to generate a series of strings from a set of rules.
 This is useful for example for people doing penetration testing or fuzzing.

-**Police** is the Interpol command line interface.
-It is not as powerful as embedding Interpol in your own application (which gives you custom interpolators and modifiers) but still very handy if you are a CLI type of person.
+**Police** is a command line interface for Interpol.
+It is not as powerful as embedding Interpol in your own application (which allows you to create custom interpolators and modifiers) but still very handy if you are a CLI type of person.

 You can install Police from the `Snap store <https://snapcraft.io/police>`_ ::